Deep Learning in steganography and steganalysis from 2015 to 2018: Link between Deep-learning and past approaches

-From the convolution blocks that start to down-sampling the feature maps, there is a summation of the results of several different convolutions.
+From the convolution blocks that start to down-sample the feature maps, there is a summation of the results of several different convolutions.
 This amounts to accumulating signs of the presence of a signal (the stego noise) by observing clues in several bands.
-We do not find such a principle in the past.
-The only way to accumulate evidence was based on the computation of a histogram \cite{Fridrich2012_Rich, Holub2013_PSRM} but this approach is different from what is done in CNNs.
+We do not find such a principle in previous research.
+The only way to accumulate evidence was based on the computation of a histogram \cite{Fridrich2012_Rich, Holub2013_PSRM}, but this approach is different from what is done in CNNs.
 Note that in the article \cite{Sedighi2017_HistoCNN}, the authors explore how to incorporate the histogram computation mechanism into a CNN network, but the results are not encouraging.
-Thus, starting from the second block, the mechanism involved to create a latent space separating the two classes, i.e. to obtain a feature vector per image, which makes it possible to distinguish the covers from the stegos, is different from that used in the Rich Models.
-Similarly, some past techniques such as non-uniform quantization \cite{Pevny2012_NonUniformQuantization}, features selection \cite{Chaumont2012-EC-FS}, dimension reduction \cite{Pevny2013_ReductionDimensionCLS}, are not directly visible within a CNN networks.
+Thus, starting from the second block, the mechanism involved to create a latent space separating the two classes, i.e. to obtain a feature vector per image, which makes it possible to distinguish the covers from the stegos, is different from that used in Rich Models.
+Similarly, some past techniques such as non-uniform quantization \cite{Pevny2012_NonUniformQuantization}, features selection \cite{Chaumont2012-EC-FS}, dimension reduction \cite{Pevny2013_ReductionDimensionCLS}, are not directly visible within a CNN.

-A brick present in most convolution blocks is the normalization of the feature maps.
-Normalization has often been used in steganalysis, for example in \cite{Kouider2013}, \cite{Cogranne2014_EC_HypothesisTest}, \cite{Boroumand2017_Normalization}, etc. Within a CNN, normalization is performed among other things to obtain comparable output values in each feature maps.
+A brick present in most convolution blocks is the normalization of feature maps.
+Normalization has often been used in steganalysis, for example in \cite{Kouider2013}, \cite{Cogranne2014_EC_HypothesisTest}, \cite{Boroumand2017_Normalization}, etc. Within a CNN, normalization is performed among other things to obtain comparable output values in each feature map.

 The activation function introduces a non-linearity in the signal and thus makes it possible to have many convolution blocks.
-This non-linearity is found for example in the past in the Ensemble Classifier through the majority vote \cite {Kodovsky2012-EnsembleClassifiers}, or in Rich Models with the Min or Max operations \cite{Fridrich2012_Rich}.
+This non-linearity is found in the past, for exemple in the Ensemble Classifier through the majority vote \cite {Kodovsky2012-EnsembleClassifiers}, or in Rich Models with the Min or Max operations \cite{Fridrich2012_Rich}.